-TrustedForm is a continuously improving product, but most of these changes take place behind the scenes.
+TrustedForm is a continuously improving product but most of these changes take place behind the scenes.
 When we make a script change that could have an effect on the hosting pages (where the script is installed), we stage the new version to a separate scripting endpoint, allowing publishers time to test it and remain comfortable with its minimal impact of their page load times.

 Will I hear about every single code change you deploy?

-How can I register for updates?
+How do I register for updates?

 We require all users of the TrustedForm script to register with ActiveProspect.
 You may do so by signing up here.
 We will contact you from time to time when updates are forthcoming.